Visit Nizwa, Oman

 The narrow, winding staircase to the fighting platform is protected at numerous intervals by slots in the roof, through which boiling date syrup could be poured on would-be attackers.
 All these factors combined to render the fort practically unassailable.

 Under the shadow of the fort is Nizwa souq, an ancient market now housed in a modern arcade built exactingly to traditional design.
-As well as jewellery, muskets and khunjars (traditional curved knives worn by men) there is a wonderful Friday auction.
+As well as jewelry, muskets and khunjars (traditional curved knives worn by men) there is a wonderful Friday auction.

 North of Nizwa is Jabreen, arguably the best fort to visit in the country.
-It has been superbly well restored and stocked with period artefacts to give a good idea what life must have been like for the original inhabitants.
+It has been superbly well restored and stocked with period artifacts to give a good idea what life must have been like for the original inhabitants.